prasbhat/spring-boot-spring-security-thymeleaf/README.md

 Maven 3 <br/>
 Java 8 <br/>

-# Version 1: Using in-memory database
+# Version 1: Using inMemoryAuthentication
-Create Users using inMemoryAuthentication() method.
+Create Users locally in the code and authenticate using inMemoryAuthentication() method.

+# Version 2: Using MySQL database and jdbcAuthentication
+Create Users in MySQL database and authenticate using jdbcAuthentication() method.

+<b>Technologies used (in addition to the above) :</b>

+spring-boot-starter-jdbc <br/>
+mysql-connector-java <br/>